 “The Solvay Pharmaceuticals Conferences: where industry meets academia in a search for novel therapies”

-It has been the aim of these conferences to bring together scientists from academia and from industry in order to stimulate exchange between them in a challenging setting.
-The focus of the recent conference was placed on the cardiopulmonary disorder “pulmonary artery hypertension”, characterized by multiple unknown aspects which obscure understanding of mechanisms involved in its pathogenesis, ways of its prevention and means limiting its progress, and on the aspects of drug finding and development.
-New diagnostic procedures and insights into therapy were highlighted including imaging, novel functional diagnostic approaches, disease monitoring, biomarkers and future therapeutics.
+It has been the aim of these conferences to bring together scientists from academia and from industry in order to stimulate dialog between them in a congenial setting.
+The focus of this conference centered on the mechanistic involvement of nuclear receptors in cardiological, metabolic and neurological disorders, on possible explanation of pathways involved in pathogenesis, on susceptibility to and prevention of metabolic and neurological disorders and on the aspects of drug finding including chemistry and rational drug design.
+New technologies were highlighted including gene expression, novel approaches towards epigenetics, physiological monitoring and prospective use of novel therapeutics.

 W. Cautreels, C. Steinborn, L. Turski